 17 year old VERA GILLESPIE a Canadian from Calgary, with her new husband, Albert Dick, had just toured Europe on their honeymoon.
 They were returning to Canada as 1st class passengers on the Titanic when it sank in the Atlantic April 1912.
-They were rescued in one of the boats.
-(They are not listed in Calgary on 1911 census, so must have been abroad even then).
+They were rescued in one of the boats. (not listed on 1911 census so must have already left the province by then).

 Albert Adrian “Bert” Dick, 31, was born in Winnipeg, Manitoba, July 29, 1880, but was raised in Alberta.
 He and his brother started a sawmill in Ponoka, and by 1904 were so successful they began selling real estate and commercial properties in Calgary.
 By the time Bert was 24, the Dick brothers had built the Hotel Alexandra on 9th Avenue.
 He married Vera Gillespie May 31, 1911, but because she was socially gauche teenager, Bert took her on a belated trip to the Holy Land to educate her.

 After the rescue, the Dicks were socially ostrasized because he didn’t go down with the ship.
 They also suffered financially.
 They built a magnificant staircase in their home that folk said was reminicent of the one on the Titanic.